Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 ### **14. (optional) Managed Service Identity (MSI)**

-> [!WARNING] The MSI functionality is NOT supported for STAGING SLOTs at the time of writing.
+> **Note:** The MSI functionality is NOT supported for STAGING SLOTs at the time of writing.

 The simplest way to show MSI functionality is to modify the web app to read a "secret" setting from a KeyVault resource trusted to the Managed Identity (think service account) that will be associated with the deployed web app.